 Don’t you love playing the recorder?
-It’s fun, though you might be reading this because you suspect that if you played a little better it would be even more fun.
+It’s fun, though you might suspect that if you played a little better it would be even more fun.
 Do you have a second?
 Let’s find out a bit more.

-- First, finish this sentence, just in your head: “As a recorder player, my biggest weakness is ___________.”
+- First, finish this sentence in your head: “As a recorder player, my biggest weakness is ___________.”
 This is the thing that, if you fixed it, you’d become 100 times better.

 - Next, think of a technical thing or two you’ve always wanted to be able to do on the recorder.
-You’ve heard someone do it in concert—a particular ornament, scale, fast passage.
+You’ve heard someone do it in concert—a particular kind of ornament, articulation, scale or fast passage.

 If you have an answer for any of these questions, it sounds like you might have some hidden goals.
 Goals are good—they make life interesting.
 Just saying: if you practiced better, you’d be a lot closer to meeting those goals.
 My goal is to help you meet yours.

-In fact, this page is the gateway to a series of tools for you; it functions as a No Blame Zone for recorder players to find out what works, and what doesn’t, when we practice.
-American Recorder
+In fact, this page is the gateway to a series of tools for you; it functions as a No Blame Zone for recorder players to find out what works, and what doesn’t, when you practice.
+The American Recorder Practice Project

-- Four articles over the next year, all about different aspects of practicing
+- Four articles for recorder players (Winter 2018 to Fall 2019 issues), all about different aspects of practicing

-- Guest Corner: interviews with and articles about professional recorder players and teachers
+- A chance to hang out: newsy info about people, books, techniques and ideas; interviews with and articles about professional recorder players and teachers

-- Videos where amateur players explore practice hacks
+- Videos where brave amateur players explore practice hacks

 I: The four articles in the Practice Project